The 8 Best Meal Prep Containers for Quick and Easy Meals, According to Customers

 However, glass is ideal if you're frequently reheating meals in the oven, she adds.
 You don't need to transfer your food to a new container to reheat it, the way you need to with plastic.
 Bonus: They're also less likely than plastic to stain, says Koren.

-Stainless steel is also an option (it's actually Kourtney Kardashian's meal-prep container material of choice), but it can be a pricier (and non-microwave-friendly) choice.
+Stainless steel is also an option, but it can be a pricier (and non-microwave-friendly) choice.

 How Many Meal Prep Containers Do You Need?